New Survey Finds retirement for black entrepreneurs Uncertain black entrepreneurs are unsure they will retire comfortably

 The survey revealed that the majority of business owners (73 percent) do not have a financial advisor or dedicated banker for financial planning and small business needs.

-“Small business owners are likely to be experts in their respective fields, whether it’s app development, dentistry or catering, but they might need a hand from an outside expert in knowing how to expand, get a loan or buy new equipment,”
+“black entrepreneurs are likely to be experts in their respective fields, whether it’s app development, dentistry or catering, but they might need a hand from an outside expert in knowing how to expand, get a loan or buy new equipment,”

 About Vision Critical